ArduPilot/ardupilot_wiki/common/source/docs/common-simplebgc-gimbal.rst

 **Testing the pilot's control of pitch**

-Once powered the gimbal should point to it's Tilt Angle Min (i.e. straight down) when your transmitter's channel 6 tuning knob is at its minimum PWM value (perhaps around 1000) and the camera should point to its maximum tilt angle (i.e. straight forward) when the tuning knob is at its maximum (perhaps around 2000).
+Once powered the gimbal should point to its Tilt Angle Min (i.e. straight down) when your transmitter's channel 6 tuning knob is at its minimum PWM value (perhaps around 1000) and the camera should point to its maximum tilt angle (i.e. straight forward) when the tuning knob is at its maximum (perhaps around 2000).
 The Mission Planner Radio calibration page can be used to check the Ch6's current input PWM value.

 **Testing ROI**